JayanthiGangiredla/BoNTax/README.md

 * Taxonomic comparison with FastANI against reference genomes
 * Visualization using ANI heatmap using heatmap2
 # Dependecies
-* This workflow relies on external tools from the Galaxy ToolShed.
+* This workflow relies on external tools from the Galaxy ToolShed (https://toolshed.g2.bx.psu.edu/).
 They can be auto-installed via Ephemeris using the included tools.yml

 # Conclusion
 * By integrating curated reference genomes and ANI-based species assignment with independent BoNT characterization, ClostBoNTax provides a reproducible framework for distinguishing closely related C. botulinum Group I and C. sporogenes lineages without conflating taxonomic identity with toxin-associated pathogenic potential